🎉 Litbug is live 🎉 albeit buggy. Please be patient as we improve it.

 Read

-If you want to be successful in creative writing, the first and best way is to read good literature.
-Read compelling novels.
-Read short stories and poems in high quality journals.
-You can find a list of high quality journals below.
+If you want to be successful in creative writing, the easiest and best way is to read good literature.
+Read novels, short stories and poems.
+Read work published in literary journals.
+You can find high quality journals to read from and submit to on our Lit Mags page.
+We recommend reading work from each lit mag before submitting to them, if possible, to get an idea of the kind of work they accept.

 Write